The Leland-Toft optimal capital structure model under Poisson observations: Numerical Examples

 \subsection{Two-stage problem}

-We now obtain the optimal leverage by solving the \emph{two-stage problem} as studied by \cite{Chen_Kou_2009,Leland94, Leland96} where the final goal is to choose $P$ that maximizes the firm's value $\mathcal{V}$.
-For fixed $V > 0$, the problem is formulated as

-where we emphasize the dependency of $\mathcal{V}$ and $V_B^*$ on $P$.
-Notice that, we continue to use the tax cutoff level $V_T$ by \eqref{V_T_P} as a function of $P$.
+Now we consider the two-stage problem \eqref{two-stage-problem}.
+Recall, as confirmed in Theorem \ref{theorem_concavity_P}, that the firm value $\mathcal{V}(V;V_B^*(P), P)$ is concave in $P$ for the case $V_T = 0$.
+Here, in order to see if the concavity holds when $V_T > 0$, we continue to use the tax cutoff level $V_T$ by \eqref{V_T_P} as a function of $P$.

 For our numerical results, we set $V = 100$ and obtain $V_B^*$ for $P$ running from $0$ to $100$ (leverage $P/V$ running from $0$ to $1$).
 The corresponding firm and debt values are computed for each $P$ and $V_B^* = V_B^*(P)$, and is shown in Figure \ref{figure_two_stage}.
 For comparison, analogous results on the classical case are also plotted.
+Here, the concavity with respect to $P$ is confirmed in all considered cases.

-At least in these examples, we observe that the firm and debt values for each $P$ are monotone in $\lambda$ and converge to those in the classical case.
+Regarding the analysis with respect to $\lambda$, at least in these examples, we observe that the firm and debt values for each $P$ are monotone in $\lambda$ and converge to those in the classical case.
 In addition, we see that the optimal face value $P^*$ decreases in $\lambda$ and converges to that in the classical case.